IOS Integration

 Initialize OcrViewController

-let ocrController = OcrViewController(
+let ocrController = OcrViewController(cnicNumber: "your_cnic_number")

 Setup and Display